amio/font-mess/README.md

 # font-mess [![npm-version][npm-badge]][npm-link]

-Generate obscure text with messed font.
+Obscure text with messed font.

 > Wow.
 This looks normal.
+>
 > -- Friends with Benefits (2011)

 How does it works?
 Inspect this [obscured text][example].